 To get the mirrors from a car, you will need a screwdriver or a prior instrument.
 The exterior ones can be carefully pried out of their housing using a flat screwdriver or a knife.
 The interior ones can be unscrewed from the roof.
 These mirrors are great for rescue signaling at long distance or they can be used to start a fire.
 You can also use the mirrors to help you with personal hygiene (examine debris in your eye or inspect an injury).

-Automotive lights are great survival items because they can be wired directly to a 12-volt battery for instant, bright light.
-If you know what you are doing you can remove an entire headlight assembly and use it to light your shelter.
+Automotive lights are great survival items because they can be wired directly to a 12-volt battery for an instant, bright light.
+If you know what you are doing, you can remove an entire headlight assembly and use it to light your shelter.
 You can remove just the bulbs themselves if you find it easier to do so.
-To remove the lights you will need a set of wrenches and a pair of needle-nose pliers.
+To remove the lights, you will need a set of wrenches and a pair of needle-nose pliers.
 For most of the older car models, you can reach behind the car headlights and unclip or twist the bulbs to pull them out of their housings.
 You will need to cut two pieces of wire from the engine or scavenge them from other electronic devices.
 You can connect the positive and negative battery terminals to the corresponding bulb terminals.
 It’s not rocket science and it can provide you with precious light in a darkened world.

 Related reading: How to live without electricity